hanabi/hanabi.github.io/Beginners.md

 ### Playing Multiple 1's

 * If one or more 1's in your hand are clued, **you should assume that they are all playable**.
 (This only applies to 1's, and follows from *Good Touch Principle*.)
-* We agree that playing 1's at the beginning of the game is a special case - you should always **play your 1's from oldest to newest**.
-(Normally, *Play Clues* mean to play the left-most card.)
+* We agree that playing 1's at the beginning of the game is a special case - you should always **play the 1's in your starting hand from oldest to newest**.
+(This is a special case because normally, *Play Clues* mean to play the left-most card.)
 * However, freshly drawn 1's should always be played before any 1's that were present in the starting hand.
 (This applies even if one of the clued 1s was on chop.)

 <img src="img/beginners/playing_multiple_1s.png" height="150" />